Code-Institute-Submissions/patrickpulfer-code_insitute_m3_OctResub/README.md

 ## Project Description

 - The Interview Master Deck is a digital card deck of common/general interview questions, designed for users to play on-the-go.
 The application is designed for mobile users in mind, allowing to quickly swipe trough cards with questions and hints with minimal effort.
-The pysical card version can be found at https://theinterviewmasterdeck.com/.
+The physical card version can be found at https://theinterviewmasterdeck.com/.
 - This project is my submission to the Milestone 3 project at Code Institute Full-Stack Software Development Diploma.
 For more information about the submission and project requirements, please visit [Development Documentation](./documentation/development.md).

 ## <br>